-- Patch Number - Patches correct errata, address bug reports, and provide clarifications or corrections. - Minor Release Number - Minor Releases add functionality, protocols, or provide significant modifications while enabling existing components to remain compatible within a Major Release - Major Release Number - Major Releases change significant functionality.
-OCT Systems compliant with a Major Release shall be interoperable with OCT Systems compliant with the same Major Release.
-Compatibility between different Major Releases is not guaranteed.
+- Patch Number

+- o Patches correct errata, address bug reports, and provide clarifications or corrections.

+- Minor Release Number

+• Major Release Number

+Major Releases change significant functionality.
+OCT Systems compliant with Major Release are compatible with one another but are not guaranteed to be compatible with OCT Standard Compliant Systems from a different Major Release.

-Compliance with this version of the OCT Standard is documented as "Compliant with SDA OCT Standard 3.1.0".
+Compliance with this version of the OCT Standard is documented as "Compliant with SDA OCT Standard 3.0.1".

-1.3 Elements of the OCT Standard
+1.2 Elements of the OCT Standard